SUNY Oneonta

 CO-CURRICULAR LEARNING

 Under the mentorship of faculty members, students have a variety of opportunities to apply their learning through co-curricular clubs.
-For example, the Mask & Hammer theatre club produces two student-directed shows each year; art students mount solo and group exhibitions in the college’s art galleries; student and faculty musicians practice and perform together in a variety of ensembles; and the WIRE-TV club produces weekly programming and live-streams of college events.
+For example, the Mask & Hammer theatre club produces two student-directed shows each year; art students mount solo and group exhibitions in the university’s art galleries; student and faculty musicians practice and perform together in a variety of ensembles; and Oneonta State Emergency Squad members get real-world experience as emergency first responders.

 SPECIAL STUDY OPTIONS